Vacation rentals in Knoxville

 A shaded outdoor area features a spacious picnic table set against a backdrop of lush bamboo.
 The fenced backyard includes a fire pit surrounded by seating, creating a cozy setting for gatherings.
 Natural pathways lead through gravel, enhancing the serene outdoor experience.

-Home in South Haven
+Apartment in South Knoxville

-4.96 out of 5 average rating, 371 reviews
+4.96 out of 5 average rating, 375 reviews

 Enjoy a private respite in a nature setting with your dog (s) in South Knoxville 1 minute from Urban Wilderness bike/hiking trails (Baker Creek Preserve).
-4 restaurants close (71 South, 2 Mexican/Home cooking/breakfast)/Kroger grocery.
+4 restaurants (71 South, 2 Mexican/Home cooking/breakfast)/Kroger grocery.
 UT/ Old City/Market Square in 8 to 10min.
 Explore local breweries/eateries on Sevier Ave 4min.
 Enjoy cold beer/wine at the fire pit (smoking at fire pit only) in the fenced backyard.
 8min. to Ijams Nature Ctr/Mead's Quarry 1 hr. to Gatlinburg/Smoky Mountains

 Top guest favorite

-4.99 out of 5 average rating, 257 reviews
+4.99 out of 5 average rating, 171 reviews

 Top guest favorite